iotwebplanet/Lilypad-gloves-adxl/README.md

  * Braedboard

  It's very easy to make get all components.
-You can visit [link to Google!](https://iotwebplanet.com)
+You can visit [IOTWEBPLANET!](https://iotwebplanet.com)